dell/omnia/docs/source/InstallationGuides/BuildingClusters/NFS.rst

 * Ensure that an NFS local repository is created by including ``{"name": "nfs"},`` in ``input/software_config.json``.
 For more information, `click here <../LocalRepo/index.html>`_.
 * If the intended cluster will run Slurm, set the value of ``slurm_installation_type`` in ``input/omnia_config.yml`` to ``nfs_share``.
 * If an external NFS share is used, make sure that ``/etc/exports`` on the NFS server is populated with the same paths listed as ``server_share_path`` in the ``nfs_client_params`` in ``input/storage_config.yml``.
 * Omnia supports all NFS mount options.
-Without user input, the default mount options are nosuid,rw,sync,hard,intr.
+Without user input, the default mount options are ``nosuid,rw,sync,hard,intr``.

 **Running the playbook**